nzherald.co.nz 4:00 AM Friday Feb 12, 2010

 Carisbrook Stadium Trust chairman Malcolm Farry has often likened the pursuit of the project to climbing Everest.
 Despite signing a construction contract last week, he still feels like he’s only halfway to the top.

-Filed under Architecture, Blogroll, Concerts, CST, Design, Disinformation, Economics, Fun, Geography, Hot air, Inspiration, Media, Name, Other, Politics, Site, Sport, Stadiums, STS, Stupidity
+Filed under Architecture, Concerts, CST, Design, Economics, Fun, Geography, Hot air, Inspiration, Media, Name, Other, Politics, Site, Sport, Stadiums, STS

 At the plan change hearings for the stadium we asked was there a plan for a parking building at the Awatea St site given the total shortage of parking for the stadium…I think we got blank stares, didn’t we?
 Always important to hold things in reserve, eh.
 Be pleased for the friends – the whole potential for area development is being massively propped by ratepayer funds to the stadium.
 Apparently, no-one has any money to raise private sector funding – just keeping that back while the stadium is shoved into touch.
 The grand plan emerges.